 Camp Okee Sunokee

-A six week day camp for children with learning disabilities or Asperger's Syndrome, ages 6-14, that encourages the development of recreation and social skills and enhances self- confidence and educational growth through the participation in a variety of activities including arts & crafts, sports & games, music, cooking, trips, and swimming.
-Only 40 children are accepted on a first come-first served basis and must reside in Somerset County.
-Applications will be mailed in February.
+A six week day camp for children with learning disabilities or Asperger's Syndrome, ages 7-14, that encourages the development of recreation and social skills and enhances self-confidence and educational growth through the participation in a variety of activities including arts & crafts, sports & games, music, cooking, trips, and swimming.
+The camp will begin on June 26.
+A limited number of spaces are available on a first come-first served basis and campers must reside in Somerset County.
+Applications will available in late February/early March.
 For additional information please call 908 526-5650.